mm

 doors, no matter where they live - a world they never knew existed.
 Stunning

-personal tour of the hidden lives of spiders, beetles, butterflies, moths, crickets,
+tour of the hidden lives of spiders, beetles, butterflies, moths, crickets, dragonflies,

-dragonflies, damselflies, grasshoppers, ladybugs and many other backyard
+damselflies, grasshoppers, ladybugs and many other backyard residents.
+You won't

-A native plant is one that has naturally existed in a certain habitat for a long time without being introduced there by humans.
-It
+A native plant is one that has naturally existed in a certain habitat for a very long time without being introduced there by

-has survived the local soil and climate conditions and has natural hardiness.
-Native plants provide food for wildlife like
+humans.
+It has survived the local soil and climate conditions and has natural hardiness.
+Native plants provide food for wildlife

-butterflies, insects, birds and animals.
-Generally, the plants in North America are considered to be native if they were already
+like butterflies, insects, birds and animals.
+Generally, the plants in North America are considered to be native if they were

-* Some native plants are beneficial (or even critical) in certain habitats but invasive and undesirable in others.
+* Some native plants are beneficial (or even critical) in certain habitats, but may be invasive and undesirable in others.

 * Some native plants can become aggressive in small gardens due to self-seeding or underground runners, so choose wisely.